 - Journalists often ask third sector (voluntary and community) organisations to help them find people to interview.
 These organisations need to support people who come forward to work with the media.

 - The internet provides new opportunities for self-expression.
 People can send emails, develop websites, write blogs and upload sound, stills and video clips.

 - Third sector organisations can provide people with access to internet technology, train people to use it effectively and host content on their websites.

 - An online audience could be developed by setting up a web portal to provide a reliable resource of material from people with experience of poverty.
 This would also be a focus for debate.
 A demonstration project with a specific community could test the potential of internet media to develop awareness of poverty issues.

-The research By Fred Robinson, Richard Else, Maeve Sherlock and Ian Zass-Ogilvie, St Chad's College, Durham University.
+By Fred Robinson, Richard Else, Maeve Sherlock and Ian Zass-Ogilvie, St Chad's College, Durham University.

 Public understanding of poverty in the UK is limited.
 The media can help to remedy this by enabling people with experience of poverty to present their views and tell their stories.
 This study looks at how people with experience of poverty can engage with the traditional media – the press, radio and television.
 It also explores opportunities for self-expression in the new media centred on the internet.